 The .dg command displays a list of the global memory objects in the global heap.

+object

-Parameters object Specifies the first object to be listed.
+Specifies the first object to be listed.
 The object parameter can be a handle, a selector, or (in 386 enhanced mode) a heap address.

+address: size segment-type owner [handle flags chain]

+address

-The list has the following form: address: size segment-type owner [handle flags chain] address Specifies the selector of the memory in standard mode.
-In 386 enhanced mode, the address field specifies physical and heap addresses. size Specifies the size, in paragraphs (multiples of 16 bytes), of the object in stan- dard mode.
-In 386 enhanced mode, the size field specifies the size of the object in bytes.
+Specifies the selector of the memory in standard mode.
+In 386 enhanced mode, the address field specifies physical and heap addresses.

+Specifies the size, in paragraphs (multiples of 16 bytes), of the object in standard mode.
+In 386 enhanced mode, the size field specifies the size of the object, in bytes.